Goose Goslin: Early years

-Born in Salem, New Jersey, Goslin was 16 when he left home to play on a touring semipro circuit of the Eastern seaboard, and by 19 had moved into the minor leagues in South Carolina as a pitcher.
+Born in Salem, New Jersey, in 1900.
+He grew up on his family's 500-acre dairy farm near Fort Mott.
+Goslin had responsibility for milking cows in the mornings and evenings.
+As his baseball skills became apparent, initially as a pitcher, he took a part-time job with DuPont on the condition that he also play for the company's baseball team.

+Professional baseball

+Minor leagues (1920-1921)

+Goslin began his professional baseball career in 1920 at age 19 as a pitcher with the Columbia Comers of the South Atlantic League.
+During the 1920 season, he compiled a 6-5 record with a 2.44 earned run average.
+He also played in the outfield and compiled a .317 batting average and a .461 slugging percentage.
+He returned to Columbia in 1921, appearing in 142 games with a .390 batting average, .594 slugging percentage, and 67 extra-base hits.

 Goslin was discovered by famed scout Joe Engel.
-After hearing from Engel, Senators owner Clark Griffith personally scouted Goslin and attended a Sally League game in which Goslin was playing for Columbia, South Carolina.
+After hearing from Engel, Washington Senators owner Clark Griffith personally scouted Goslin and attended a game in Columbia, South Carolina.
 A fly ball hit Goslin on the head, and another barely missed him.
 Goslin hit three home runs in the game, and Griffith decided to take a chance on him.

+"Goose"

 Goslin's difficulty in judging fly balls contributed to his nickname "Goose."
 Opposing players said Goslin resembled a bird flapping its wings when he ran after a ball with his arms waving.
 While not a great fielder, Goslin did have a good throwing arm, leading the American League in assists by an outfielder in 1924 and 1925.
 However, one year during spring training, Goslin wandered to an adjacent field where a track and field team was working out.
 Goslin tried the shot put, and his throwing arm was never the same afterward.

+Washington Senators (1921-1930)

 The 20-year-old Goslin was called up to the major leagues to play for the Washington Senators for the last two weeks of the 1921 season.
 He had a promising .351 on-base percentage in 14 games in 1921 and became a starter for the Senators in 1922.
 Goslin played 93 games in 1922 and became a fixture for the Senators in left field until 1930.
-Goslin hit .324 in his first full season in 1922, followed by a .300 season in 1923 with 99 RBIs.
+Goslin hit .324 in his first full season in 1922, followed by a .300 season in 1923 with 99 runs batted in (RBIs).
 Showing speed on the base paths, Goslin led the American League with 18 triples in 1923.